stimilsina24/Bulk-RNA-seq-R/README.md

 ### Bulk-RNA-sequencing using R
-This is where all the bulk-RNA-sequencing data analysis in R , using pre-clinical or clinical datasets, will be uploaded.
+This is where all the bulk-RNA-sequencing data analysis in R will be uploaded.